diegogalanti/Minishell/README.md

 UPDATE: After the last parser update, my solution does not work anymore.
 Could you reverse it, Diego, or is it too hard?

+DIEGOS: So, I did not exactly got why the bug was helping the redirections.
+But the problem is that it was causing other problems, like the Failed tests.
+I think we dont need to have the argv[1] = > and argv[2] = abc in the command->argv array, as the array is just for arguments, the > will show in command->append_mode that will be 0 or 1 and the value "abc" will be in the at command->stdin or command->stdout, so you have the same information but on correct places, you should be able to do multiple redirections.

 ### Fix 4 (FIXED):

 Right now the behavior for open single/double quotes is quite unpredictable.
 From the subject we dont have to manage it, but to avoid bigger problems maybe I can print a parser error and abort the process.